Wschowa: Early modern period

-Fraustadt/Wschowa and its Latin school was one of the centres of the Protestant Reformation in Poland and a retreat for religious refugees in the days of the Counter-Reformation in adjacent Habsburg Silesia.
-In the 17th century, Italian Niccolo Bacaralli established in Fraustadt the first paint manufacture in Poland.
+Since the mid-16th century, Wschowa was one of the centres of the Protestant Reformation in Poland.
+In the early 17th century, a new Latin school was founded.
+Wschowa was a retreat for religious refugees from adjacent Lower Silesia during the Thirty Years' War.
+In the 1630s, starost Hieronim Radomicki founded the New Town for the refugees to the north of Wschowa.
+In the 17th century, Italian Niccolo Bacaralli established in Wschowa the first paint manufacture in Poland.

-In the 18th century kings Augustus II the Strong and Augustus III of Poland often resided in Fraustadt/Wschowa and the town was even called the "unofficial capital of Poland".
-The Royal Castle hosted meetings of Polish kings with foreign delegations and even sessions of the Senate of the Polish–Lithuanian Commonwealth were held in Fraustadt/Wschowa.
-In 1737 a concordat between the Holy See and Poland was signed in Fraustadt/Wschowa.
+In the 18th century kings Augustus II the Strong and Augustus III of Poland often resided in Wschowa and the town was even called the "unofficial capital of Poland".
+The Royal Castle hosted meetings of Polish kings with foreign delegations and even sessions of the Senate of the Polish–Lithuanian Commonwealth were held in Wschowa.
+In 1737 a concordat between the Holy See and Poland was signed in Wschowa.

 The Battle of Fraustadt occurred on February 3, 1706, during the Great Northern War, when Swedish forces defeated a joint army of the Polish–Lithuanian Commonwealth, Saxony and Russia.
-Within the Second Partition of Poland in 1793, the region was annexed by the Kingdom of Prussia and incorporated into the province of South Prussia, until in 1807 it was awarded to the Duchy of Warsaw according to the Treaty of Tilsit.
+The 6th Polish Infantry Regiment was stationed in the town.